Program Details

 - Development; International Political Economy; Natural Resources, Environment and Economy

-- Economic Theory; Mathematics and Quantitative Economics
+- Advanced Economic Analysis; Mathematics and Quantitative Economics

 A BEcon Combined Honours is also available for students who wish to study both Economics and another eligible discipline.